 If you were a product owner, responsible for keeping the customer informed of progress, which set of numbers would you want to base your report on?
 Would you rather surprise the customer with a “sudden” and extended delay or would you rather communicate openly and accurately?

 - Increases the probability that performance metrics will reveal problems sooner and thus allow for corrective actions to be taken earlier in a project.

-- The team's velocity and backlog burndown is a more accurate reflection of value actually being created for the customer and therefore allows for greater confidence of any predictions based on the metrics.
+- The team’s velocity and backlog burndown is a more accurate reflection of value actually being created for the customer and therefore allows for greater confidence in any predictions based on the metrics.